Teque5/grcon24/private/000_adventure/q1_files/README.md

 Solution
 points
-flag{wood thrush bird}

 Topic:
-Signals
+Spectrogram
+flag{fire pink}
 Explanation
-Generating the sound
+Generating the image
 Getting Started
-1. Use an audio player to look at the waveform and match it to the waveform in the correct animal image.
+1. Observe the spectrogram and match to the correct flower image.
 Dependencies
 Audacity